 The Cayman 35 Sport 35.0 Executive Super Sport, the latest model we tested before its official debut at the September boat shows, is on the same wavelength.
-It uses the same hull and the same level of finish than the flasghip but within a more compact space.
+It uses the same hull and the same level of finish than the flagship but within a more compact space.
 Let’s examine in detail.
-First of all, despite an overall lenght of 10.80 meters, the Cayman 35.0 is a boat that doesn’t need to be registered thanks to a hull lenght of 9.98 meters, which results into significant bureaucratic and administrative advantages.
+First of all, despite an overall length of 10.80 meters, Ranieri Cayman 35.0 is a boat that doesn’t need to be registered thanks to a hull length of 9.98 meters, which results in significant bureaucratic and administrative advantages.

-The design replicates the distinctive features of the RIB made by the Roverato-based shipyard: strong yet not excessive colour contrasts, clear-coloured tubulars with black details, white-coloured fiberglass elements in the cockpit and black details in the steering console and the roll bar; rope-coloured shades in the upholstery and the dashboard and taupe synthetic teak flooring.
+The design replicates the distinctive features of the RIB made by the Soverato-based shipyard: strong yet not excessive color contrasts, clear-colored tubular with black details, white-colored fiberglass elements in the cockpit and black details in the steering console and the roll bar; rope-colored shades in the upholstery and the dashboard and taupe synthetic teak flooring.
 In short, the boat doesn’t go unnoticed.

 The “core” of the boat is definitively represented by the exteriors.
 More specifically, the bow section accommodates a large sun pad while the central steering console is equipped with a two-seater bench with a wet bar just behind.
 Aft, the multipurpose cockpit can be used as a dinette with a pop-up table for 6 or as an additional sunbathing platform.